 Even better, look for community improvement projects, where you and your kids can spend a majority of the day outside making a difference.

-Read More : The 10 National Parks in U.S. Kids Will Love
+Read More : The 10 Best National Parks in U.S. for Kids

 3. Go on a picnic